ML-Bioinfo-CEITEC/genomic_benchmarks/docs/demo_mouse_enhancers/README.md

 # Mouse Enhancer regions vs Random background regions from GRCm38

-Dataset created with data downloaded from [Ensembl](https://www.ensembl.org/index.html).
+Dataset created with data downloaded from [Ensembl](https://www.ensembl.org/index.html) release 100.

 Positive sequences are mouse Enhancers from [VISTA Enhancer Browser](https://enhancer.lbl.gov/), but accessed via Ensembl.
 Negative sequences are randomly generated from mouse genome GRCm38 to match lengths of positive sequences and to not overlap them.